rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

-Better if they had evil intent and broke consensus by changing the supply, for then it would result in a hard fork, and users could choose which to store their wealth.
+Better if they had evil intent and broke consensus by changing the supply, for then it would result in a hard fork, and users could choose which chain to store their wealth.
 For Bitcoin to be true, any attempt at monopolizing mining must fail.